paterson/svg-scotty/README.md

     stack exec svg-scotty-exe
     open http://localhost:3002

+The project can be accessed from the root path ("http://localhost:3002/").
 There is sample shapes included in the textarea already.

 ### Documentation